Long Term Care Insurance Costs

 - Choose a Longer Elimination Period: Think of the long term care insurance elimination period as a deductible.
 It is the number of days that either you, Medicare or your health insurance pays for care.
 If you increase your elimination period from 0 to 90 days you can save 15 to 20% off your premiums.
 Many people opt for this option as they are most concerned about longer term needs.

-Tax Deductions: IRS guidelines currently list long term care premiums as a medical expense.
+Internal Revenue Service (IRS) guidelines currently list long term care premiums as a medical expense.
 Therefore, if your medical expenses exceed 7.5% of your adjusted gross income you can take a write off on Schedule A as an itemized deduction.

 - Larger Tax Deductions: You may be able to deduct the entire amount of your long term care insurance premiums if you’re a sole proprietor, partner or LLC owner.
 This is true whether or not you itemize.
 Ask your Long Term Care Specialist for a complimentary Long Term Care Insurance Tax Guide.

 If you’re a business owner or executive, you may be able to offer Long Term Care insurance to a subset of employees—often with a group as small as 3 persons.
 This is referred to as “executive carve-out” and policies are identical to standard individual policies but with discounted premiums.
-It is also common to have fewer underwriting requirements and even the spouses of the owner or executives can qualify for coverage under an executive carve-out plan.
+It is also common to have fewer underwriting requirements.
+Even the spouses of the owner or executives can qualify for coverage under an executive carve-out plan.
 Visit our Group Long Term Care Insurance page to learn more about the benefits of a group long term care plan.

 Our Long Term Care Specialists will help you determine which of these strategies apply to your situation.
 Some discounts can be combined and others cannot.
-Discounts may also vary by state of residence.
+Discounts may vary by state of residence.